7 Tips on Downsizing to a Smaller House

 Issue: Dec 2018

 Moving into a smaller home is more difficult than a typical move.
-Not only are you moving all of your belongings from one place to another, but you also have to worry about what to keep and what to get rid of.
+Not only are you moving all of your belongings from one place to another, you also have to worry about what to keep and what to get rid of since you’ll wind up with a smaller storage space.
 Learning how to downsize your home will help you make this transition successfully.
 Use these downsizing home tips to get your move underway.

 1. Take inventory

 The first thing you need to do is take inventory of what you have right now.
 You need to know what you have before you can start downsizing anything.
 Be sure to include everything in your inventory, including those items stored in the back of the closet, in a storage locker, or in an attic space.

 You may be surprised at just how much furniture and personal items you have to move.
 It is easy to accumulate things when you live in a larger home for a lengthy period of time.
 The inventory list allows you to see the reality of what you have.

 2. Be realistic

 When you look at a house filled with furniture and personal items, you likely see fond memories and useful items that you want to keep.
 Downsizing, however, requires that you be realistic about everything.
 It is one of the most important aspects of learning how to downsize your home.

 Which items do you need?
 A need is something that you require to live life day to day.
 You need a pot to cook in.
 However, you don’t need a dozen pots cluttering up a small kitchen.

 Which items do you want to keep?
 Personal items such as mementos and pictures are items most people want to keep.